tensorflow/tensorflow/g3doc/WritingAPass.md

 This variant of registration can be used, for example, to accept the configuration of a pass from command-line arguments and pass it over to the pass constructor.
-Pass registration mechanism takes ownership of the pass.
-Make sure that the pass is copy-constructible in a way that does not share data since [pass manager](#pass-manager) may create copies of the pass to run in parallel.
+Make sure that the pass is copy-constructible in a way that does not share data as the [pass manager](#pass-manager) may create copies of the pass to run in parallel.

 ### Pass Pipeline Registration